Last Updated on March 17, 2022 by MarcyPro

 A few notes:

-- Both units are not stainless steel, they are powder coated steel to increase their lifetime.
+- Both units have heavy duty steel frames, but they are not stainless steel.
+The Marcy Power Racks have powder coated steel to increase their lifetime.

 - Both units use Olympic sleeves.
 As a result, you can use the Olympic plates or the standard plates you may already own